 As defined by Dr. Thomas A. Richards in his article, “Social Anxiety Fact Sheet: What is Social Anxiety Disorder?
 Symptoms, Treatment, Prevalence, Medications, Insight, Prognosis”, social anxiety or social phobia is the fear of social situations or interactions.

+“People with social anxiety disorder experience anxiety when faced with social situations.
+They do not believe their anxiety is related to an illness or disease, yet have little control over their fear of social interactions.”
+Charmaine J. Simmons, LPC adds.
 Those unaffected by social anxiety talk with others as if it was as simple as breathing.
 However, those who have social anxiety have an entirely different experience with these situations.
 For instance:

 - I intentionally arrange my schedule in a way in which I avoid the most people.
 For example, when shopping, I go out early on a weekday and park my car where it is empty and far away from the store.